NataliaBraganca/NataliaBraganca/README.md

 <h2>Hello, geeks!🤓👾</h2>

-<p>🚀I'm Natália Bragança from Brazil based in Germany and I have just finished a full web stack development course at Le Wagon.
+<p>🚀 I'm Natália Bragança from Brazil based in Germany and I have just finished a full web stack development course at Le Wagon.
 As a full stack developer with knowledge in UX/UI Design, I have experience in end-to-end projects.
 This allows me to understand both business requirements and the necessary technical capabilities for project success.</p>

-<p>🎯I am focused on improving my understanding of software engineering and securing a position as a full-stack developer.</p>
+<p>🎯 I am focused on improving my understanding of software engineering and securing a position as a full-stack developer.</p>

 <h3>Languages and Tools:</h3>